 How can I find the best interest rate when I remortgage?

 You can spend hours and hours researching different remortgage options, going from one website to another or calling round all the banks.
 If you’d rather not waste your time with all that hassle, you can compare a wide range of remortgage options with us at Compare the Market.
-With just a few details entered, we’ll search the market in less than a minute** to find you mortgage quotes from lenders big and small.
+With just a few details entered, we’ll search the market in less than two minutes** to find you mortgage quotes from lenders big and small.
 Once your results come back, we’ll order them from the cheapest to the most expensive, allowing you to see immediately how much you can save.
 From there, you can play around with our different filtering options, to find the deal that best suits you.

 How long does remortgaging take?